Today is exactly the day to the year that we first viewed our new home!

 The guest bedroom is still a bit of a mess but finishing it is our top priority as we’re going to be opening an Airbnb!

-I’ve almost finished building a DIY desk (more on that soon) and we’ve finally taken the plunge and have ordered an armchair, too.
+I’ve almost finished building a DIY herringbone desk and we’ve finally taken the plunge and have ordered an armchair, too.

 I’m really excited about transforming this room as I’d like it to be a super luxurious space for our guests.
-I also know exactly what I’d like the room to look like (you can see our mood board for the guest bedroom here) even if achieving it on a budget is turning out to be pretty much impossible!
+I also know exactly what I’d like the room to look like, even if achieving it on a budget is turning out to be pretty much impossible!
+One of the next jobs on the list for this room is adding panelling on the walls.

 Our master bedroom is the room that has gone through the biggest changes.